bask0xff/AMGE/readme.txt

-AMGE - Another Mobile Game Engine is developed in 2017 by Sergey Baskov All rights are reserved
+AMGE - Another Mobile Game Engine is developed in 2017 by Sergey Baskov (Sergei Baskov) All rights are reserved

 v.1.x - Canvas